My name is Simeon Burke and I live and work in the UK. Welcome to my blog. Thank you for reading. Allow me to introduce myself and this website.

 Who am I?

 I was born in Wales, raised in Northern Ireland, Fiji and Chicago (USA).
-The question of belonging, identity and rootedness is an important one to me and one that I will explore in this blog.
-I feel a deep affinity to each part of the British Isles.
+The experiences of home, nationality, belonging, identity and rootedness are important ones to me and ones that I will explore in this blog.
+Where do I belong?
+That’s a question that will rear its head quite a few times in these pages.
+For my part, I feel a deep affinity to each part of the British Isles.
 I am “pan-British”, having lived in Wales, Northern Ireland, Scotland and, more recently, England.

 I recently completed my doctorate at the University of Edinburgh in early Christianity.
 My thesis told the story of how and why two early Christians—Tertullian and Origen—went about reading Jesus’s words in context.
 Before that, I studied history and New Testament at the University of St Andrews and Christ’s College, University of Cambridge.